glchavez/Workday-Scheduler/README.md

 I would like to provide credit to [The Denver Univeristy Coding Bootcamp](https://bootcamp.du.edu/coding/) for providing me with the materials, intstructions, and one-on-one assistance to perform this project.

 Recognition is provided to [W3Schools](https://www.w3schools.com/) for providing me with resources to better understand JavaScript and jQuery concepts and how to implement them.
 I would also like to give credit to [Scrimba](https://scrimba.com/scrim/cwpDGhG) for providing a basic tutorial of Moment.js.

+## Contact Information

+To contact me, please feel free to email me at giochavez320@gmail.com.

 ## License